benjamin421/aionbio/content/about.md

 ---
 ## Ethos

-At Aion, we prioritize truth-seeking over financial gain or prestige.
+We prioritize truth-seeking over financial gain or prestige.

 **What this means:**
 - All actions are purpose driven and a means to an end.